kieranb662/Sliders-SwiftUI/README.md

 ### Custom Style Example

-The following style draws a dark circular track with a teal filled arc and square thumbs that highlight when active:
+The following style draws a dark circular track with a teal filled arc and square thumbs that highlight as active:

 ```swift
 struct TealRangeStyle: DoubleRSliderStyle {